memobank/growth-guide/README.md

 ## Editing the guide locally

 You can edit the guide **locally**, and push your edits on github.com once you're done.
-Editing the guide locally will allow you to preview your changes in your web browser before pushing them to github.com.
+Editing the guide locally will allow you to preview your changes in your web browser before pushing them to github.com—on your remote fork.
 This is ideal if you want to edit the style, content structure, or layout of the guide.
 To edit the code of the guide locally, you'll need a code editor like Sublime Text.

 ### Installing SublimeText